jbmorley/ISListViewAdapter/README.md

 ISListViewAdapter
 =================

-`ISListViewAdapter` automatically determines additions, removals, updates and moves in an array of items, providing a delegate mechanim for observers wishing to act on these.
-Convenience bindings are provided for `UITableView` and `UICollectionView`.
+Determining the correct set of updates for `UITableView` and `UICollectionView` is hard.  `ISListViewAdapter` does all this work for you, mapping a simple array of identifiers to the internal structures required for list views.
+When the array of identifiers changes, it can automatically determine the additions, removals, updates and moves, which can then be applied to  `UITableView` and `UICollectionView` using the various convenience methods provided.

 Installation
 ------------